Table of Contents

 The leaves of tree also contain 6% digestible crude protein, which is an excellent source of ascorbic acid and

 The dried ripe fruit of Ber has laxative properties.
 The pulp of fruits is also applied on ulcers and cuts.
-In case of indigestion and excessive bile, the fruits are mixed with salt and chili peppers and taken orally.
+In the case of indigestion and excessive bile, the fruits are mixed with salt and chili peppers and taken orally.

 Nutritional composition of Ber/ Indian jujube fruit (on fresh weight basis)